Ibsciss/vagrant-ansible-php/README.md

 vagrant-ansible-php
 ===================

 An ansible provisioning to set-up a PHP development environment in Vagrant.
-Perfect for Symfony2, Silex, Laravel, etc. projects.
+Tuned for modern php applications (Symfony2, Silex, Laravel, etc.)

-Used by [Ibsciss](www.ibsciss.com) for our php developments.
+We ([Ibsciss](www.ibsciss.com)) use it for our php developments.

 ## What's inside ?

-An Ubuntu precise64 vagrant box, with PHP5.5 & Ngninx ansible provisioning.
+Build on top of the default precise64 vagrant box, PHP5.5 & Ngninx ansible provisioning added.

-You'ill get all php stuff, plus :
+Plus :

 * Composer
 * Php cli
 * Php sqlite

 No Mysql (for the moment)

+## Requirements

+* You need to have Ansible & Vagrant installed on your computer before you start.
+* A NFS shared folder is used, so you need the `nfs-kernel-server` package on the host to use it : `apt-get install nfs-kernel-server`

 ## Recommended workflow